It was Juan Ponce de León who first came through the area in 1513. Punta Gorda’s modern history began in the late 1800s with post-Civil War migration.

 Today, the Punta Gorda Historical Mural Society commemorates the area's long and storied history with dozens of colorful murals that were first proposed by proud citizen Dr. Robert Andrews.
 He convinced the Punta Gorda Business Alliance to help him commemorate the town's history through these artistic works.

 Punta Gorda’s civic leaders sought a lot of public input on these paintings and restored them after Hurricane Charley came through in 2004.
-Now less than a decade later, downtown Punta Gorda once again gleams, and smart new shops and restaurants are attracting tourism along with many of the traditional spots.
+Now, downtown Punta Gorda once again gleams, and smart new shops and restaurants are attracting tourism along with many of the traditional spots.

 Plan your visit